rvnztolentino/smartpip/README.md

 ## Settings

-No environment variables, no keys, no services and no privacy permissions.
-The app asks for nothing before it runs.

 The player remembers its corner, mode, size and whether you collapsed it, written the moment they change rather than at quit, so a Force Quit loses nothing.
 A peeking player tucking itself away is not remembered, because that is the cursor rather than you.